AfterWaGa/AfterWaGa/README.md

 </div>
 My name is Roman I'm a junior frontend developer with a real passion for building attractive and comfortable interfaces.<br>
 <br>
 Additionally, I'm a beginner 3d artist.
-So, I want to bring my projects to web development in the future =)
+So, I want to implement my 3d models to web development in the future =)

 ## 🛠️ My stack